 Yes.
 The primary purpose and intent of the Riverside/Avondale Zoning Overlay is to protect the existing historic residential areas.
-The proposed waiver is to permit alcohol as a secondary use to an event venue in a historic commercial area.
+The proposed exception is to permit outside sale/service of beer, wine, and liquor for on-premises consumption.

 (b) Whether the rezoning will negatively affect or alter the character of the character area or corridor;